github/docs/content/copilot/configuring-github-copilot/configuring-github-copilot-in-a-jetbrains-ide.md

 ## Configuring proxy settings for {% data variables.product.prodname_copilot %}

-You can configure {% data variables.product.prodname_copilot %} to connect through an HTTP proxy server in a Jetbrains IDE. {% data variables.product.prodname_copilot %} supports basic HTTP proxy setups, with or without basic authentication.
+You can configure {% data variables.product.prodname_copilot %} to connect through an HTTP proxy server in a JetBrains IDE. {% data variables.product.prodname_copilot %} supports basic HTTP proxy setups, with or without basic authentication.

 1. In your JetBrains IDE, click the **File** menu, then click **Settings**.
 1. Under **Appearance & Behavior**, click **System Settings** and then click **HTTP Proxy**.